 Never think you were just totally lucky enough that all of it happened.
 Your achievements and success stories are all mostly due to your constant hard work, determination and only partially due to luck.

 Nothing was given to you for free.
 If today, you are at a certain level or position, it is because you have earned it.
 You have taken the efforts to make it happen and that is why it has happened.
 Just like you own up your mistakes, own your success too.

 “Why escape your intended purpose by copying and trying to be someone else?
 You will discover who you were meant to be only after you have shown confidence being yourself.” ― Suzy Kassem

-5. Your worth is not just determined by the dollars in your pocket
+5/6.
+Your worth is not just determined by the money in your pocket

 Money does not determine the value you hold in your family or society.
 Your capabilities are reflected by how well you manage your things, and how much you have been for others at the time of need.
 People look up to you not because you have earned money, but the way you have earned it, the passion behind it, the perseverance it took to get you to that level.
 Similarly, you are not looked down upon if you have a penny less than the other next to you.

 Everything that everyone does in this world has dignity as far as it is done without compromising with ethics and morals.
 You are a successful person not if you have landed on a high paid job, but only if you work with all your heart.
 Your heart will only be there where your passion is.
 So try landing at your heart is, and you will never regret it.

 6/6.
 Remind self to love every bit of YOU

 Keep reminding yourself how awesome you have been, how you crossed all those finishing lines, how you struggled and came out of the difficulties, and how most of these incidents made you a stronger and better person.